-The transportation and mobility, associated implementation policies, and the Multi-Modal Transportation Network shown on Schedule E and F, are supported by the Comprehensive Transportation Study.
+The transportation and mobility, associated implementation policies, and the Multi-Modal Transportation Network shown on Schedule E and F, are supported by the Comprehensive a.
+Role of the Multi-Modal Transportation Network

+Transportation Study.

 5.2 Multi-Modal Transportation Network